Hendrix-CS/csci151/labs/javafx.md

 Run the GUI and test your program.

-## What to Hand In

-Create a zip file of your Tip project.
-Submit the zip file via Teams.
-(To create the zip file, select File -\> Export to Zipfile..)

-Create a zip file of your Button project.
-Submit the zip via Teams.

-Create a zip file of your TootsiePop project.
-Submit the zip via Teams.

 ## Grading

 * To **Partially Complete** this lab, complete Steps 1 and 2